lucasfcosta/blog/_posts/2022-10-04-distorting-scrum.md

 There are two ways of ruining sprints.

-The first is to make [a year-long term plan](/2022/07/15/long-term-plans-dont-work.html) and break it down into sprints.
+The first is to make [a year-long plan](/2022/07/15/long-term-plans-dont-work.html) and break it down into sprints.
 That way, you'll be effectively doing waterfall, which allows you to completely [ignore customer feedback](/2022/08/03/talk-to-your-customers.html) and blindly follow whatever imaginative roadmap you and other executives have created.

 Instead of adjusting your goals sprint-by-sprint depending on the market's needs, this "sprintified-waterfall" flavor of Scrum will help you build something _you_ want, regardless of whether it's useful.